-The Alzheimer's Association Walk to End Alzheimer's is the world's largest event to raise awareness and funds for Alzheimer's care, support and research.
-This inspiring event calls on participants of all ages and abilities to join the fight against the disease.
+The Alzheimer's Association Walk to End Alzheimer's® is the world's largest event to raise awareness and funds for Alzheimer's care, support and research.
+Held annually in more than 600 communities nationwide and 7 locations in our region, this inspiring event calls on participants of all ages and abilities to reclaim the future for millions.

 The Chapter delivers programs and services to help people with dementia and their caregivers throughout North Central Texas.